vandoan/dahlia/READ.md

 notes | refreshers:

-	anchors within page:
+	-anchors within page:
 		<a href = "#(id of place)"> (item) </a>

-	slider
+	-slider
 		in order for it to work, the children and parents have to follow the stated path

-	Gaussian blur
+	-Gaussian blur
 		on bubbles

-	adding images to a div
+	-adding images to a div
 		.angler {
     	content:url("../images/angler.png"); ...

-    switch out the mouse's arrow to a pointing hand cursor:pointer;
+    -switch out the mouse's arrow to a pointing hand cursor:pointer;

+Serious bugs

+	- bx slider did not work because of conflicting versions of jquery, 1.8.2 and 1.7

+	- bx slider did not work because of js.js being above bxslider.min.js, so that the bx functions were not loaded and could not be called